The information on this page applies to borrowers in these programs:

 How does the capitalization clause apply to borrowers that were past due prior to March 13, 2020?

-Borrowers that were past due on their loan payment before the interest waiver began on March 13, 2020 have been placed in forbearance, meaning that they will not have additional interest calculated for the extension period of March 13 to December 31, 2020.
-Interest on their outstanding loans will not be calculated again until January 1, 2021.
+Borrowers that were past due on their loan payment before the interest waiver began on March 13, 2020 have been placed in forbearance, meaning that they will not have additional interest calculated during this period.
+Interest on their outstanding loans will not be calculated again until July 1, 2023, or after litigation surrounding the Department of Education’s debt relief program has been resolved, whichever comes first.

 If you defaulted on your loan and the legal proceedings for the delinquent amount began prior to March 13, 2020, this extension may change the amount you owe.
 How do institutions handle this change in calculation of principal/interest amounts?